 Property, plant and equipment is stated at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives or lease term as follows:

-Under our A/R Programs, we grant an undivided interest in certain of our trade receivables to the U.S. SPE and the EU SPE.
+Under our A/R Programs, we grant an undivided interest in certain of our trade receivables to the special purpose entities (“SPE”) in the U.S. and EU.
 This undivided interest serves as security for the issuance of debt.
 The A/R Programs provide for financing in both U.S. dollars and euros.
 The amounts outstanding under our A/R Programs are accounted for as secured borrowings.
-See "Note 14.
-Debt—Direct and Subsidiary Debt—A/R Programs."
+See “Note 15.
+Debt—Direct and Subsidiary Debt—A/R Programs.”

 We measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
-That cost will be recognized over the period during which the employee is required to provide services in exchange for the award.
-See "Note 22.
-Stock-Based Compensation Plan."
+That cost, net of estimated forfeitures, will be recognized over the period during which the employee is required to provide services in exchange for the award.
+See “Note 24.
+Stock-Based Compensation Plan.”